Robert Lee Yates: Murders

 On October 13, 1998, the body of Connie Ellis-LaFontaine, 35, was found in a ditch in Tacoma.
 She was shot once in the head and had three plastic bags covering her head.
-She previously worked as a hairdresser in Spokane, but fell into drugs and prostitution six years after she moved, following the death of her son, who was waiting for a heart transplant.
+She previously worked as a hairdresser in Spokane, but fell into drugs and sex work six years after she moved, following the death of her son, who was waiting for a heart transplant.